Fingerprint powder: Powder selection and application

 Magnetic powders differ slightly from traditional powders in the way that they are applied to fingerprints.
-Specifically, a magnetic applicator is used in place of a fingerprint brush composed of fibers.
-The magnet within the applicator attracts the magnetic powder forming a cluster of powder that can be gently moved across the fingerprint; once complete the magnet within the applicator is retracted and the magnetic powder falls off.
-The benefit to this application method is that no bristles touch the surface and, therefore, there is less potential to damage the print compared to other methods of developing fingerprints.
+A magnetic applicator is used in place of a fingerprint brush composed of fibers.
+The magnet within the applicator attracts the magnetic powder, forming a cluster of powder that can be gently moved across the fingerprint.
+Once complete, the magnet within the applicator is retracted and the magnetic powder falls off.
+The benefit to this application method is that no bristles touch the surface, with less potential damage to the print compared to other methods of developing fingerprints.

-Regardless of the method chosen to apply fingerprint powder, there must be careful consideration not to apply too much powder that could ruin the fine details within the fingerprint needed to make an identification.
+Regardless of the method chosen to apply fingerprint powder, there must be careful consideration not to apply too much powder, which could ruin the fine details within the fingerprint needed to make an identification.
 In addition, fingerprints contain DNA that can be used in subsequent forensic DNA analysis and, therefore, it is important to mitigate the risks of DNA contamination when applying fingerprint powder.

-Further Applications/Uses
+Further applications/uses

 Fingerprint powder is useful for the detection and collection of latent fingerprints, but that is not all the analysis that can be done.
 Kaplan-Sandquist, LeBeau, and Miller conducted a study where they tested fingerprint development methods with the MALDI/TOF MS. The fingerprint powder was found to be useful as a MALDI matrix.
 This instrument can identify many compounds.
 In the study, fingerprints tested contained known solvent residues.
 The fingerprint powder along with the MALDI matrix had the highest average detection rates of (88%).
 Since this study was controlled, it is known that the use of this further application with the MALDI/TOF MS would be effective.

-Associated heath concerns
+Associated health concerns

 Fingerprint powders used in the past contained materials that were considered carcinogenic and toxic.
-In particular, lead and mercury components were removed from fingerprint powders due to associated cases of mercury and lead poisoning.
+Lead and mercury components were removed from fingerprint powders due to associated cases of mercury and lead poisoning.

-Modern fingerprint powders pose significantly fewer health risks because they are composed mainly of organic components; however, there is concern that the small particles within the fingerprint powders may be inhaled and after prolonged exposure can result in the development of lung diseases.
+Modern fingerprint powders pose significantly fewer health risks because they are composed mainly of organic components.
+However, there is concern that the small particles within the fingerprint powders may be inhaled and after prolonged exposure can result in the development of lung diseases.
 Powders with smaller particle sizes such as fluorescent powders, or the newer nanopowders are particularly concerning because they are small enough to reach and settle deep within the lungs.
-It is, therefore, recommended that individuals frequently using these powders take the necessary precautions to mitigate the risk of respiratory illness, whether that be working within a fume hood or wearing a mask.
+It is recommended that individuals frequently using these powders take the necessary precautions to mitigate the risk of respiratory illness, whether that be working within a fume hood or wearing a mask.